The Swordsman (2020 film): Plot

 Tae-yul, the best swordsman in Joseon who serves King Gwanghaegun as his bodyguard, refuses to join a rebellion of the King's top officials, who believe him too weak to lead the nation against foreign invaders.
 One of the rebellion's leaders, Min Seung-ho, challenges him to a duel, during which Tae-yul's sword shatters and shards of metal pierce his eyes.
 The King personally stops the duel, declaring he will abdicate the throne, and releases Tae-yul from his service.

 Years later, an older Tae-yul now lives with his teenage daughter, Tae-ok.
 The two live and work as trappers, but Tae-ok is increasingly frustrated with her father's refusal to let her experience life outside of their home in the mountains; Tae-yul retorts the world is far more dangerous than she understands and he only wants to protect her.
 Tae-yul's injuries have grown worse, and a local monk warns Tae-ok that unless his eyes are treated with special herbs, he will go completely blind in a few days.
 The monk sends them to the trader Hwa Seon, but Seon reveals the herbs are both too expensive and only available to those with political connections.

 The Joseon royal court receives a visit from Gurutai, a relative of the Qing emperor who has enriched himself by enslaving and selling captives taken during the recent Qing invasion of Joseon.
 With their nation already suffering under the corrupt rule of the Qing, the King and his advisors fear Gurutai will soon force them to hand over their own children as "tributes" to Qing nobles.
 Lee Mok-yo, a respected member of the court, decides to write a petition to the King to start openly resisting the Qing and their demands.
-He also makes a request to Seon for help finding a young girl to care for his aging mother; Seon recommends Tae-ok, who is both excited at the prospect of being adopted by a wealthy family and earning the herbs her father needs.
+He also makes a request to Seon for help finding a young girl to care for his aging mother; Seon recommends Tae-ok, who is excited both at the prospect of being adopted by a wealthy family and earning the herbs her father needs.